Ballpark Foods: How French Fries Are Made

 From Potato to Fry: The Basic Ingredients

-- Potatoes (usually Russet or Idaho potatoes)
+- Potatoes (commonly Russet or Idaho potatoes)

-- Oil for frying (vegetable, canola, or peanut oil)
+- Oil for frying (vegetable oil, canola oil, or peanut oil)

 - Salt

-- Sometimes other seasonings
+- Sometimes additional seasonings

 The Step-by-Step Process